 7. Race Horse Breeds: Andalusian

-Andalusian is a pure Spanish Horse originated in the Iberian Peninsula where its ancestors lived for thousands of years.
-They are a very strong horse due to their well developed muscular structure, deep chest and well-developed nostril.
+Andalusian is a pure Spanish Horse that originated in the Iberian Peninsula where its ancestors lived for thousands of years.
+They are very strong horses due to their well-developed muscular structure, deep chest, and well-developed nostril.
 The average height ranges from 61 to 65 inches and body weight from 450 t0 500 kg which is a well known medium horse.

 8. Race Horse Breeds: American Miniature Horse

-The American Miniature is gentle and friendly, curious and playful horses so you can keep it as a pet for children.
-They are widely used in horse show including halter, in-hand hunter and jumper, driving, liberty, costume, obstacle or trial classes, and showmanship.
+The American Miniature is gentle and friendly, curious, and playful horses so you can keep it as a pet for children.
+They are widely used in horse shows including halter, in-hand hunter and jumper, driving, liberty, costume, obstacle or trial classes, and showmanship.

 9. Race Horse Breeds: Akhal Teke

-Akhal Teke is the reputed horse breed for intelligence, endurance and metallic sheen which originated in Turkmenistan where they are the national emblem.
+Akhal Teke is the reputed horse breed for intelligence, endurance, and metallic sheen which originated in Turkmenistan where they are the national emblem.
 They are also known as “Golden Horses” due to a shiny coat of palominos and buckskin.
-Akhal Teke is medium horses range from 58 to 63 inches and well known for a golden color.
-They are characterized by the straight head, almond-shaped or “hooded eyes,” well muscular body and glossy skin.
+Akhal Teke is a medium horse that ranges from 58 to 63 inches and well known for a golden color.
+They are characterized by a straight head, almond-shaped or “hooded eyes,” well muscular body, and glossy skin.